PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 `2 passed, 1 xfailed` and `424 passed, 1 xfailed`; the sole expected failure is the deliberately absent owner module.
 The characterized inventory remains 41, and the phase-result store remains exactly 128 IDs and 128 owners.

+## Extract the layout-pass-set-2 channel/pre-add boundary

+`passes/layout_pass_set_2_channel_preadd_orchestration.py` now owns the characterized pair.
+It forwards the exact embedded `ModelIRPassContext` to public channel-shuffle/Gather recovery with post-Gather cleanup enabled, then forwards the original callback-bearing `AttentionRecoveryContext` to public pre-add/mean/attention recovery.
+Both complete seven-slot tuples are returned in source order and by identity.

+The lowerer replaces only the two observation-only locals with `_layout_pass_set_2_channel_preadd_results`.
+The recorded slice/logistic/ Concat-tail and SA/PA MirrorPad phases remain the direct boundaries.
+Both compatibility wrappers and every layout-recovery callback, late-window owner, earlier attention owner, and child route remain intact.

+Eleven stale structural assertions now follow the public children through the outer owner while retaining total route counts, policies, and neighbor coverage.
+Sequential validation passes: focused `4`, affected `426`, and standard `92 / 55 / 196 / 2 / 11`.
+Ruff, bytecode compilation, and whitespace checks pass.
+The phase store remains exactly 128 IDs and 128 owners, while the unconsumed lowerer-result inventory decreases from 41 to 40.